jovill/d3plus/Localization.md

 If you would like to contribute, click on one of the Google Drive links in the chart below.
 We are crowd-sourcing the localization through the use of a public Google Sheet.
 The fields in red are all initially populated with simple Google Translations.
 If you are a native speaker of any of the languages listed, please help out and review the various phrases.
 If you have a correction, simply click on the cell, open the "Insert" menu and "Add a Comment".
 All comments will be reviewed before being merged into the document.

 As languages are added, this chart will be updated.
+Here is the current list of languages that we are trying to include:

 | Language | Code | Complete | Contribute |
 | :-- | :-: | :-: | :-: |